RobertSasak/react-native-openalpr/README.md

 - Go to `File -> Add Files` (or `Option + Command + A`)
 - Click the `Options` button on the bottom and tick the `Copy items if needed` option.
 - Add all four frameworks (leptonica, opencv, tesseract, openalpr) from the `node_modules/react-native-openalpr/ios/Frameworks`.
 This should cause the project to add a framework search path to the project's build settings (e.g. `$(PROJECT_DIR)/../node_modules/react-native-openalpr/ios/Frameworks`).
-- Ensure that all four frameworks are included in the `Link Binary With Libraries` build phase.
+- Ensure that all four frameworks are included in the `Link Binary With Libraries` build phase by selecting your project in the tray on the left, selecting the `Build Phases` tab, then checking that each framework is included in the list of `Link Binary With Libraries`.

 #### Resources
 The alpr library requires a config file (`openalpr.conf`) and a data folder (`runtime_data`), both of which are included in the openalpr framework, but must be copied to the application resources: